Read Before You Leave – Paris

 Flying into Paris-Charles-de-Gaulle Airport (CDG) or Paris-Orly Airport (ORY)

 Australia citizens travelling to France for a holiday and staying for less than 90 days don’t need to apply for a visa.
+Be sure to check Smart Traveller ahead of booking your trip as some European countries are set to change their visa and entry/exist requirements in 2025.

 Always double-check whether your flight is landing at Charles-de-Gaulle or Orly as it will affect how you get to the city proper.

 The train from CDG picks up passengers at each terminal and stops at Gare du Nord, in the 10th arrondissement, and Saint-Michel Notre-Dame, closer to the centre.
-The trip takes just over half an hour and costs around 11.25€ (A$16).
+The trip takes just over half an hour and costs around 13€ (A$21.70).
 Several buses also leave from each terminal and scatter new arrivals around the city; the journey takes between 50 and 75 minutes and will set you back between $10 and $26.

 Language